spacelift-io/user-documentation/docs/integrations/docker.md

 ### Use well-known bases

-If you're building an image from a source other than [`public.ecr.aws/spacelift/runner-terraform`](https://gallery.ecr.aws/spacelift/runner-terraform), please prefer well-known and well-supported base images.
+If you're building an image from a source other than [`public.ecr.aws/spacelift/runner-terraform`](https://gallery.ecr.aws/spacelift/runner-terraform){: rel="nofollow"}, please prefer well-known and well-supported base images.
 Official images are generally safe, so choose something like `golang:1.13-alpine` over things like `imtotallylegit/notascamipromise:best-golang-image`.
 There's a bunch of services out there offering Docker image vulnerability scanning, so that's an option as well.

 ### Limit push access